- 1 General remarks

 Public access to research data (open access, open data, open science, etc.)

-According to the Danish Code of Conduct for Research Integrity (2014) Danish institutions should provide access to the stored primary material and data, except “when this is contrary to the contractual and/or legal obligations or applicable regulations, for example on ethics, confidentiality, or protection of privacy or intellectual property rights”.
+According to the Danish Code of Conduct for Research Integrity (2014), Danish institutions should provide access to the stored primary material and data, “unless this is contrary to the contractual and/or legal obligations or applicable regulations, for example on ethics, confidentiality, or protection of privacy or intellectual property rights”.
 These exceptions indicate that this is a very complex area.